riramar/huebrchallenge01/README.md

 This is my first web challenge called **HueBR Challenge 01**.
 Can you get the flag.html?

-The flag.html is hosted by the latest Nginx version hosts with the following configuration.
+The flag.html is hosted by the latest Nginx version with the following configuration.

 ```
 server {